Stanley Kramer: Early life

 Kramer was born in New York City.
 His parents were Jewish, and having separated when he was very young, he remembered little about his father.
 His mother worked at a New York office of Paramount Pictures, during which time his grandparents took care of him at home.
 His uncle, Earl Kramer, worked in distribution at Universal Pictures.

 Kramer attended DeWitt Clinton High School in the Bronx, where he graduated at age fifteen.
-He then enrolled in New York University, where he became a member of the Pi Lambda Phi fraternity and wrote a weekly column for the Medley newspaper.
+He then enrolled in New York University, where he became a member of the Pi Lambda Phi fraternity and wrote a weekly column for the Medley magazine.
 He graduated in 1933 at the age of nineteen with a degree in business administration.
 After developing a "zest for writing" with a newspaper, biographer Donald Spoto wrote, Kramer was offered a paid internship in the writing department of 20th Century Fox and moved to Hollywood.
 Until receiving that writing job, he had planned to enroll in law school.

 Film career

 Move to Hollywood

 Over the following years, during the period of the Great Depression, Kramer took odd jobs in the film industry: He worked as a set furniture mover and film cutter at MGM, as writer and researcher for Columbia Pictures and Republic Pictures, and associate producer with Loew-Lewin productions.
 Those years as an apprentice writer and editor helped him acquire an "exceptional aptitude" in editing and develop the ability to understand the overall structure of the films he worked on.
 They enabled him to later compose and edit "in camera," as he shot scenes.

-He was drafted into the Army in 1943, during World War II, where he helped make training films with the Signal Corps in New York, along with other Hollywood filmmakers including Frank Capra and Anatole Litvak.
+He was drafted into the U.S. Army in 1943 during World War II, where he helped make training films with the Signal Corps in New York, along with other Hollywood filmmakers including Frank Capra and Anatole Litvak.
 He left the army with the rank of first lieutenant.

 After the war, Kramer soon discovered that there were no available jobs in Hollywood in 1947, so he created an independent production company, Screen Plays Inc. He partnered with writer Herbie Baker, publicist George Glass and producer Carl Foreman, an army friend from the film unit.
 Foreman justified the production company by noting that the big studios had become "dinosaurs," which, being shocked by the onrush of television, "jettisoned virtually everything to survive."
 But they failed to develop cadres of younger creative talent in their wake.